Why is the BCCSA change from an exam, to a 1 day course?

 My card is expired, what do I do?

-How long is my certification valid?
+How long is my record of completion valid for?

 Is my ticket from another province valid in BC?